OttScott/distract-me-not-plus/README.md

 > **Stay focused in a world full of distractions.**

-Distract Me Not is a lightweight website blocker with a user friendly interface.
+Distract Me Not Plus is a lightweight website blocker with a user friendly interface.

 ## Features